 Applicants must have finished their education (school or 3rd level) and be prepared to start full-time employment working in a racing yard at the end of this course to be considered for this course.

-Applicants need to be confident around horses and physically active with a good level of personal fitness.
+Applicants need to be confident around horses and be physically active with a good level of personal fitness.

 Applicants must attend RACE for a suitability test, which will include a riding assessment, before being offered a place on this course.